Parents, GM dispute story of suspended ref who says hockey game became unsafe

 Kyle Chudyk, 29, says he's upset the Saskatchewan Hockey Association suspended him for shutting down the Jan.
 26 game between the visiting Hurricanes and the home team in Hague, Sask.

-But Jason Roode, whose son plays for the Hurricanes, says there were no threatening gestures and fans of his son's team felt the referees were calling penalties unfairly.
+But Jason Roode, whose son plays for the Hurricanes, told CKOM Radio in Saskatoon that there were no threatening gestures and fans felt the referees were calling penalties unfairly.

 Glen Cey, manager for the Prince Albert Hurricanes, says he was at the game and didn't hear any swearing from the stands or from coach Bill Hoko, who was kicked out at the end of the second period.